MarcusRainbow/Neanderthals/README.md

 The method of sexual selection is to allow each female to choose from a small randomly chosen pool of males.
 She picks the most attractive, which is defined as the one whose genetic mix most closely matches the closest species to her own.
 Thus a female with more Neanderthal genes than Sapiens, presented with a pool of mixed species males, would pick the one with the most Neanderthal genes.

-Originally, we tried a sexual selection technique which matched the male who most closely matched the female in proportion.
-For example, a 75% Sapiens female would try to find a 75% Sapiens male.
-This method does work, but less well, and it is further from reality.
-In practice, a 75% Sapiens female will be attracted by 75% of Sapiens traits and 25% Neanderthal, but there is no guarantee that those traits will be the same as in some random 75% Sapiens male.
-The closest match would be a fully Sapiens male, with a guaranteed 75% match -- greater than the average match for any mixed species male.

-As a technical point, it ought not to matter whether we class a 50% individual as a Sapiens or a Neanderthal, as exactly 50% should almost never happen.
-In these tests, however, exactly 50% is quite common, particularly at the start of the test runs.
-I experimented with assigning the 50% individuals in both possible directions -- it made no difference to the form of the final result.

 ## Results
 The folowing graph shows the results of sixty test runs, 10 each with pool sizes from 1 to 6, using the assumptions detailed above.